maxmurdoch/flock/src/pages/products/hobbyist.md

     * Real-time risk assessment
   header: 'Pay-as-you-fly drone insurance for recreational pilots  '
 why:
-  description: Enjoy your favourite hobby without worrying about insurance.
+  description: >-
+    Drone insurance has never been simpler.
+Get covered in 30 seconds, and enjoy your favourite hobby with peace of mind.
   list:
     - text: >-
         Flock's pricing is risk-dependent, so the safer you fly, the less you